 We will issue the notes under a supplement to an indenture with U.S. Bank National Association, as trustee.
-The covenants in the indenture supplement, like the covenants in the indenture supplement for the 2020 notes, include a limitation on liens and a restriction on sale-leaseback transactions.
+The covenants in the indenture supplement, include a limitation on liens and a restriction on sale-leaseback transactions.
 Each covenant is subject to a number of important exceptions, limitations and qualifications that are described in "Description of Notes-Certain Covenants."